This post may contain affiliate links.Please read our disclosure policy.

 Why aren’t my biscuits fluffy/high?

 For perfect biscuits that are tender, fluffy, and flaky, you want to keep gluten development to a minimum.
-Ingredients that are not cold enough, over-mixing the dough, and overhandling can all increase gluten development and result in tough and dense biscuits.
+Ingredients that are not cold enough, over-mixing the dough, and over-handling can all increase gluten development and result in tough and dense biscuits.
 Also, make sure your baking powder is fresh and that you don’t twist the biscuit cutter because that fuses together the layers.

 Are biscuits better with butter or shortening?

 Shortening is cheaper and easier to work with than butter, but biscuits made with shortening don’t rise as high and don’t brown as much as all-butter biscuits.
-Butter biscuits on the other hand are flakier, have golden tops because the milk solids in the butter caramelize, and tend to be sweeter.
+Butter biscuits, on the other hand, are flakier, have golden tops because the milk solids in the butter caramelize, and tend to be sweeter.
 Which one is better, is a question of taste, but I prefer all-butter biscuits.

-Butter being brushed onto a biscuit
+Butter being brushed onto a biscuit.

 What to serve with Air Fryer Biscuits

-These Air Fryer Biscuits taste delicious on their own smothered with some butter or topped with jam.
-But they also make a great side for stews, soups, or other entrees, here are some suggestions:
+These Air Fryer Biscuits taste delicious on their own, smothered with some butter or topped with jam.
+But they also make a great side for stews, soups, or other entrées, here are some suggestions:

 Leftovers

-These Air Fryer biscuits taste best fresh out of the oven but will keep for up to 3 days stored in an airtight container at room temperature.
+These Air Fryer biscuits taste the best fresh out of the oven but will keep for up to 3 days stored in an airtight container at room temperature.

 Freezing